Program Notes by Artistic Director/Arranger/Pianist Steven Blier

 Songs of Cifar and the Sweet Sea has become an ongoing, large-scale project in the composer’s life.
 The work was originally sponsored by Carnegie Hall in 2004, but Frank plans to expand the song cycle to a full-length work, and then to orchestrate it and add a chorus into the mix.
 She is still tinkering with the music: for tonight’s performance, Frank revisited and revised its opening song.
 Cifar is inspired by the poetry of Pablo Antonio Cuadra, (1912-2002), whose poems strike a deep chord with the composer:

-As a young man, Cuadra spent more than two decades sailing the waters of Lake Nicaragua, meeting peasants, fisherman, sailors, woodcutters, and timber merchants in his travels.
+As a young man, Cuadra spent more than two decades sailing the waters of Lake Nicaragua, meeting peasants, fishermen, sailors, woodcutters, and timber merchants in his travels.
 From such encounters, he was inspired to construct a cycle of poems that recount the odyssey of a harp-playing mariner, Cifar, who likewise travels the waters of Lake Nicaragua.
-In my initial reading of the poems, I was struck by how Cuadra writes of commonplace objects and people, and ties them to the undercurrents of his country’s past of indigenous folklore.
+In my initial reading of the poems, I was struck by how Cuadra writes of commonplace objects and people and ties them to the undercurrents of his country’s past of indigenous folklore.
 Despite Cuadra’s plain vocabulary, ordinary things are rendered mythical, filled with wonder.

 Rio de Janeiro-native Clarice Assad (b.
 1978) comes from musical royalty: her father is the composer/guitarist Sérgio Assad, her uncle is Odair Assad, a distinguished classical guitarist, and her aunt is jazz singer/songwriter Badi Assad.
 By the time she was seven, Clarice was performing onstage with her family.
 She has matured into a bewitching composer and performer in a genre that straddles jazz and classical music.
 She is also a graceful, clean vocalist with a virtuosic sense of rhythm and perfect intonation.
 Assad’s popular music continues the traditions of Jobim and João Gilberto, adding a Caribbean rhythmic drive and inventiveness reminiscent of Michel Camilo—occasionally even elements of rap, which I admit sounds a lot better in Portuguese.
 And her orchestral music has some of the broad, jungly feel of Villa-Lobos.
 Clarice Assad is enjoying a banner year, with four premieres and many concert appearances.
 I’m very glad to welcome her to NYFOS.